threadspeed/boilerplate/source/python-script-pycharm_test_practice5_loop2-for+if.md

 ## python pycharm test practice5 loop2-for+if

-Python mysql example: pycharm test practice5 loop2-for+if
+Python example: pycharm test practice5 loop2-for+if

 ```python
 codelanguage = ['python', 'php','ruby']